aortem/dartstream/README.md

 ## Documentation

-For detailed guides, API references, and example projects, visit our [Firebase Dart SDK Documentation](#).
+For detailed guides, API references, and example projects, visit our [Firebase Dart Auth Admin SDK Documentation](https://aortem.gitbook.io/firebase-dart-auth-admin-sdk).
 Start building with  Firebase Dart SDK today and take advantage of its robust features and elegant syntax.

 ## Examples